chjackson/survextrap/README.md

 ## Development

 The package is in active development.
-While it can fit a large range of useful models, it is not finished.
+It can currently fit a large range of useful models, but it is not finished.

 Major things to do are: